-I think that reasons should be sought in early childhood, when a lot of tears are things, working in summers on a cow farm and dreaming of releasing all animals, and when I did not fulfill every child's dream of a pet.
-I also hated the circus since my early days and was afraid to stay in rooms with hunting trophies, then, of course, I didn't understand why it was.
-All this has accumulated and accumulated over the years, so at the moment I can't imagine using a cream that would use anything from animals and let alone test on animals.
-I am also very concerned about environmental problems, which nowadays are very closely related to the livestock industry.
-Consequently, it was completely self-evident to create a cosmetics where these issues are not discussed and that is in line with my principles.
-Nothing from animals, nothing (neither product nor raw materials) has been tested on animals.
+I think the reasons should be sought in early childhood, when a lot of tears are things, working in the summers on a cow farm and dreaming of releasing all the animals, and when I didn't fulfill every child's dream of having a pet.
+I also hated the circus since I was a young child and was afraid to stay in rooms with hunting trophies, at that time, of course, I did not understand why this was the case.
+All this has accumulated and accumulated over the years, so at the moment I can't imagine using a cream that would use anything from animals and not to mention testing on animals.
+I am also very concerned about environmental problems, which today are very closely linked to the livestock industry.
+Consequently, it was entirely self-evident to create cosmetics where these issues are not discussed and that are in line with my principles.
+None of the animals, nothing (neither product nor raw materials) has been tested on animals.

-We searched for the name for a long time, we wanted to make it clear that the products are vegan.
-We have a pasens simple video on our Facebook profile, where a curious fox runs into the woods and watches the person he met intently.
+We searched for the name for a long time, we wanted to say unequivocally that the products are vegan.
+We have a pasenic simple video on our Facebook profile where a curious fox runs into the woods and watches the person we meet carefully.
 It happened right here in Latvia with our good friend.
-In a way, the fox itself came to our name and then suddenly there was no longer any doubt that Vegan Fox was the right name.
-Amusingly, those who are not vegans wonder the most – is the fox a vegan?
+In a way, the fox itself came under our name and then suddenly there was no longer any doubt that Vegan Fox was the real name.
+Amusingly, those who are not vegan most wonder – is the fox a vegan then?

 There are a lot of cosmetic brands in the world and everyone has the opportunity to find what they like best.
 There are fantastic opportunities to make my favorite cosmetics at home, I did that 10 years ago.
 We produce and pack all products by hand right here in Latvia.
 We use natural oils, so some cosmetic products have relatively short expiration dates.
 We do not use heavy chemicals, parabens, mineral oils and GMOs.
 Nor do we use gluten or soy.
 But the real strength of our brand is what we do in our free time – we help animal shelters, organize cleanups, plant forests.
 All these works help to improve the living conditions of our little friends.
 We do all this with friends, relatives and children because we believe it makes sense and these small achievements bring us joy and satisfaction.
 The company does not yet earn enough to be able to do something truly impressive in the field of animal assistance, but when buying our products, everyone can be sure that they will not only buy quality cosmetics, but also help a small family business to do more of the good work.